Tracy A. Pearson, Esquire, CWLS

-Attorney Tracy A. Bernson formed Bernson Legal, PLLC, after working as a Senior Partner and Managing Attorney of a seacoast law firm.
+Attorney Tracy A. Pearson formed Bernson Legal, PLLC, after working as a Senior Partner and Managing Attorney of a seacoast law firm.

-Attorney Bernson practices in all of New Hampshire's Courts, including the NH Supreme Court.
+Attorney Pearson practices in all of New Hampshire's Courts, including the NH Supreme Court.
 She is a member of the Federal District Court of New Hampshire, and is also admitted to practice in the First Circuit Court of Appeals.
 She is a NH Notary Public and a Justice of the Peace.
-Attorney Bernson is a Child Welfare Law Specialist certified by the National Association of Counsel for Children (one of five private lawyers in the State of New Hampshire to have this certification).
-She is a NH Board Certified Guardian ad Litem, representing the interests of "little humans", a.k.a. children.
+Attorney Pearson is a Child Welfare Law Specialist certified by the National Association of Counsel for Children (one of five private lawyers in the State of New Hampshire to have this certification).
+She has served as a Certified Guardian ad Litem, representing the interests of children in complex matters throughout the State of New Hampshire.

-Attorney Bernson is a member of the NH Bar Association, the Charles C. Doe Inns of Court, and the National Association of Counsel for Children.
-In 2010, Attorney Bernson became the Program Chair of the Charles C. Doe Inns of Court.
-She is a seven year member of the New Hampshire Bar Association's Ethics Committee, which drafts the Rules of Professional Conduct for all NH lawyers and issues advisory opinions on ethical issues submitted for review by local practitioners.
-As part of her duties on this committee, Attorney Bernson is available to answer immediate ethical questions for New Hampshire’s some 5000 lawyers.
-Attorney Bernson is a member of the Court Improvement Project's Committee on Representing Parents.
-She is also a member of the Seacoast Child and Family Services Board of Directors.
+Attorney Pearson is a member of the NH Bar Association, the Charles C. Doe Inns of Court, and the National Association of Counsel for Children.
+In 2010, Attorney Pearson became the Program Chair of the Charles C. Doe Inns of Court.
+She served 8 years as a member of the New Hampshire Bar Association's Ethics Committee, which drafts the Rules of Professional Conduct for all NH lawyers and issues advisory opinions on ethical issues submitted for review by local practitioners.
+As part of her duties on this committee, Attorney Pearson is available to answer immediate ethical questions for New Hampshire's some 5000 lawyers.
+Attorney Pearson is a member of the Court Improvement Project's Committee on Representing Parents.
+She also served as a member of the Seacoast Child and Family Services Board of Directors.
 Finally, she is a former member of the NH Bar New Editorial Board, a publication of the NH Bar Association.
-In addition to being a member of these organizations, Attorney Bernson also assisted in editing the 2008 NH Practice Handbook chapter on Juvenile Law, published by the NH Bar Association.
+In addition to being a member of these organizations, Attorney Pearson also assisted in editing the 2008 NH Practice Handbook chapter on Juvenile Law, published by the NH Bar Association.